pandastrike/huxley/huxley-cli/README.md

 We encourage you to learn more abut Huxley through its documentation.
 Where you begin depends on what you want to know:
 - **Who:** [Panda Strike][1] is a shop that specializes in providing both development and DevOps at scale.
 Huxley represents the culmination of those skill sets.
 We're committed to open source software and wish to foster a community to adopt, grow, and refine this technology.
 - **What:** If you'd like to know what gets constructed when you build a Huxley cluster, check out [cluster-architecture.md][2].
 - **Why:** We started this project because we see that modern web development needs a new model, a new way of thinking about the problem.
-To see how Huxley's approach, checkout [huxley-model.md][3].
+To see how Huxley's approach, checkout [huxley-model.md (Coming Soon)][3].
 - **How:** The remainder of this document is dedicated to the user experience and how you accomplish what has been described.